-A beneficial owner may with the previous approval of the depository create a pledge or hypothecation or any other encumbrance in respect of a security owned by him through a depository.
+Section 12 lays down that a beneficial owner may with the previous approval of the depository create a pledge or hypothecation or any other encumbrance in respect of a security owned by him through a depository.
 Every beneficial owner should give intimation of such pledge or hypothecation to the depository participant and such depository is required to make entries in its records accordingly.
 Any entry in the records of a depository should be evidence of a pledge or hypothecation.

-Furnishing of Information and Records by Depository And Issuer
+Furnishing of Information and Records by Depository and Issuer

-Every depository shall furnish to the issuer information about the transfer of securities in the name of beneficial owners at such intervals and in such manner as may be specified by the bye-laws.
+Section 13 stipulates that depository shall furnish to the issuer information about the transfer of securities in the name of beneficial owners at such intervals and in such manner as may be specified by the bye-laws.
 Every issuer shall make available to the depository copies of the relevant records in respect of securities held by such depository.